vivekrajput18/Health-Detector-/README.md

 Healthcare is rapidly evolving, with technological advancements playing a pivotal role in improving diagnosis and treatment.
 Our project aims to contribute to this evolution by developing a cutting-edge website for detecting seven diseases:
 1-Brain tumor
-Alzheimer's disease
+2-Alzheimer's disease
-Breast cancer
+3-Breast cancer
-COVID-19
+4-COVID-19
-Diabetes
+5-Diabetes
-Pneumonia
+6-Pneumonia
-Heart disease
+7-Heart disease